We live in coastal Maine and have a ton of beaches within walking or biking distance, which is awesome because I LOVE the beach.

 - Beach shoes.
 You probably want something that’s waterproof, light-weight, and breathable.
 (Check out our favorite summer shoes for kids.)

 - Baby powder (or corn starch).
 Again, it’s such a good trick to remove all the sand off skin that you may even use it on yourself before putting your shoes back on.

 - A baby carrier.
 If you have a baby, a carrier is a must at the beach.
-I used mine virtually every time I took our kids there — it’s perfect for soothing (and shading) cranky babies, and it can double as a backpack for a toddler too.
+I’ve used mine virtually every time I take our kids there — it’s perfect for soothing (and shading) cranky babies, and it can double as a backpack for a toddler too.
 If it will be seriously hot, we have specific recommendations for summer carriers, too.